saucam/powerlist/docs/Benchmark.md

 ### Parallel Prefix sum using Ladner Fisher algorithm (LDFPar)

-- Run for array of length 2^20, using chunk size 100
+1. Run for array of length 2^20, using chunk size 100, over 8 cores

 ```